 NapaSan has four distinct debts for which it pays annual debt service.
 All of NapaSan's debt has fixed interest rates.
-Total debt service for FY 2019/20 will be just under \$4.6 million.
+Total debt service for FY 2020/21 will be just under \$4.6 million.

-It is anticipated that NapaSan will enter into a Clean Water State Revolving Fund (SRF) loan with the State Water Resources Control Board in FY 2019/20 to pay for the Browns Valley Trunk project and West Napa Pump Station Replacement project.
-The loan is currently anticipated to be a Local Match loan, where NapaSan will request reimbursement for only 83.3% of the loan amount and pay the rest from cash on hand.
+NapaSan entered into a Clean Water State Revolving Fund (SRF) loan with the State Water Resources Control Board in FY 2019/20 to pay for the Browns Valley Trunk project and West Napa Pump Station Replacement project.
+The loan is a Local Match loan, where NapaSan will request reimbursement for only 83.3% of the loan amount and pay the rest from cash on hand.
 In exchange, the 30-year loan will be at 0% interest.
 This equates to a 1.2% "imputed interest" loan.
-The loan is anticipated to be for \$39 million.
+The loan is for \$40 million.
 Debt service on this loan is anticipated to begin in FY 2022/23, as debt service on this loan does not commence until construction of the project is complete.